STEM (Sciences, Technology, Engineering and Mathematics) Extension

 If your application is timely and properly filed (within 30 days and prior to the end of your OPT) your OPT will be automatically extended for up to 180 days after the completion date if your application is still pending.

 In addition, students caught in the so-called H1-B cap gap may also now automatically extend their OPT if their H1-B application is approved.
 Consult the international student office regarding procedures for the cap-gap coverage.
-You may also wish to print the USCIS Cap Gap Information for Employers notice to take with you on interviews.
+You may also find information regarding H1B visa's for 2016 at the USCIS H1B visa site.
+Current students should carefully read the H1B certification policy.

 Post-completion OPT is now also dependent on employment.
 Students must report periods of unemployment to Hamilton College, and a student on 12 month OPT may not accrue more than 90 aggregate days of unemployment.
 Students on a 17 month STEM extension may not accrue more than 120 aggregate days of unemployment in the 29 month period.
 You must report periods of unemployment to the college by email (firstname.lastname@example.org), mail, or fax 315-859-4077.